 The latter survival Korean phrase is more formal, but it is actually not used as much as the first option.

 This survival Korean phrase is used when meeting someone for the first time.
 It’s a phrase you’ll use when you want to get to know someone new.
 Using the noun 성함이 (seonghami) is the honorific and polite version.
 You may also hear the word 이름이 (ireumi) used.

 I am from America –

 I am a German –

-Use these survival Korean phrases and questions to help you navigate around the city.
+Use these survival Korean phrases and questions to help you navigate around the cities in South Korea.
 These will be especially helpful when asking for and giving directions.

 Where is the closest hospital? –

 You can use different places in place of the blank word.
 The 이 (i) is a particle that is commonly used in the Korean language, but you can omit if you’d like.
 It is optional and can make learning this phrase a bit simpler.

 Where is the bathroom? –

 This is a really useful pattern for asking questions.
 You can substitute many different words into the blanks above.
 For example:

 - Bathroom – 화장실 (hwajangsil)